minetest-mods/teleport-request/README.md

 Players can also teleport to coordinates, however, if the area is protected, the teleport will be denied.

 ## How to use
-Each command does a function. "**Example Usage**" is an example of how to use the command.
+Each command does a function. "**Example usage**" is an example of how to use the command.
 Note there must be 2 players in order to make the commands to work: a player must send a request to another player.

 There are two ways of sending a request: